Beriev Be-200: Operational history

 In July—August 2010 it was used in Russia during the wildfires that spread across the country.

 In early December 2010, two Be-200ES aircraft were used to fight the 2010 Mount Carmel forest fire near Haifa, Israel.

 In Serbia one Be-200 belonging to Russian Ministry of Emergency Situations is stationed in summer on Niš Constantine the Great Airport.
 Aircraft has already operational history in 2012 and 2013.

 A Be-200 was dispatched by Russia in January 2015 to assist in search and recovery operations following the loss of Indonesia AirAsia Flight 8501 in the Java Sea.
 On October 20, 2015, two Be-200s were used by the Indonesian government to fight a forest fire in Sumatra.

 In August 2016 two Be-200 aircraft were sent to Portugal after being asked for help in extinguishing forest fires.
-Four days later it was reported that thanks to the work of the Russian Emergencies Ministry Be-200 pilots, the fire was prevented from spreading in the direction of two settlements: Castro Laboreiro with a population of 1,000 people, and Viaden de Baixo, where 15 farms were saved from fire, and Peneda-Gerês National Park.
+One sustained minor damage during a drop near Leiria, Portugal when it hit treetops.
+Four days later it was reported that thanks to the work of the Russian Emergencies Ministry Be-200 pilots, the fire was prevented from spreading in the direction of two settlements-- Castro Laboreiro with a population of 1,000 people; Viaden de Baixo, where 15 farms were saved from fire; and, Peneda-Gerês National Park.

 A Chinese entity called Leader Energy Aircraft Manufacturing Co. ordered two Be-200s, with an option for two more, at the Zhuhai Airshow in 2016.
 The contract was signed in June 2017.
 At that time, there was talk by the Director General of the Taganrog facility of moving production entirely to China.
+However, the 2017 contract was never completed.